damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

     - master@group/project
 ```

 And he explains:

 > _The local and the remote project need to be either in different groups or projects, to ensure that the job is not triggered on both sides of the sync_.

 The `git remote add` command adds the external remote reference (upstream), and the `only` section ensures that this is not issued from forks if you push it to another GitLab instance.

+### Authentication

+If your fork and upstream project are in GitLab, you'll need to create a personal token to be able to push to a project, as GitLab will deny push attempts whenever you try to push code without logging in first (or username + password, or via SSH).

-For example, let's say my fork is <https://gitlab.com/marcia/www-gitlab-com> and the upstream project is <https://gitlab.com/gitlab-com/www-gitlab-com/>, this job would be placed under my upstream's `.gitlab-ci.yml`:
+For example, let's say my fork is <https://gitlab.com/marcia/www-gitlab-com> and the upstream project is <https://gitlab.com/gitlab-com/www-gitlab-com/>, this job would be placed under my **upstream**'s `.gitlab-ci.yml`:

 ```yaml
 stages: